 - Volume replacement of the forehead with dermal filler helps to balance the face as well as smooth forehead concavities and wrinkling.

 - Sun-damaged skin can be treated with medical-grade skincare and lasers.

 - Skin laxity is best treated with surgical methods.

-Treatment involves several fine injections into the frontalis muscle, and onset of action is from 4 to 7 days, depending on the type of anti-wrinkle injection used.
+Treatment involves several fine injections into the frontalis muscle.
+You should start to see results after 4-7 days, depending on the type of anti-wrinkle injection used.
 The dose that is used needs to reduce forehead movement enough to reduce the severity of forehead wrinkling, with consideration to keeping some of the function of the muscle in elevating the brows.
-In those who have heavy upper eyelids, and constant compensatory contraction of their frontalis muscle, anti-wrinkle injections cause decompensation of this mechanism that holds their eyelids/eyebrows up, and even small doses may cause a sense of heaviness in the brow/upper eyelids.
+In those who have heavy upper eyelids and constantly use the frontalis muscle to lift their eyebrows up, even small doses of cosmetic injections could cause a sense of heaviness in the brows and upper eyelids.
 Practitioner assessment of the pre-treatment state of the brows and upper eyelids is therefore important in determining the dose to be used.

 It is important to understand that anti-wrinkle injections only reduce dynamic forehead lines.
 That is, they only reduce the lines that occur with movement.
 If lines appear whilst the forehead is at rest and not moving, anti-wrinkle injections will not improve these lines.

 Common side effects after receiving anti wrinkle injections include bruising, swelling, redness, pain and nausea, but these should subside after a few days.
 Serious complications are very rare and usually only occur when a large amount of anti-wrinkle injection is used.